 Office of Natural Resources Revenue Test Results

-First Fridays tested the ONRR site in August of 2011.
-After watching the testing, ONRR stakeholders and the First Fridays team identified the following three major issues that could be quickly fixed to make the site more usable for its audience:
+The DigitalGov User Experience Program team tested the ONRR site in August 2011.
+After watching the testing, ONRR stakeholders and the DigitalGov User Experience Program team identified the following three major issues that could be quickly fixed to make the site more usable for its audience.

-- The navigation on the site was not entirely clear.
-This is highlighted on the homepage by a second set of press releases floating on the right-hand side, with no explanation as to why they were not under “News/Events.”
+The navigation on the site was not entirely clear.
+This is highlighted on the homepage by a second set of press releases floating on the right-hand side, with no explanation as to why they weren't under “News/Events.”

 The redesigned ONRR homepage presents a much more user-friendly and information-rich experience.
 The site is more visually appealing as well, and less daunting to new visitors.